MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

 - Contact tracing hahaaaaa

 ### Taxonomy of a Graph
-- comprised of vertices and (directed / undirect) edges, they can form face.
+- comprised of vertices and (directed / undirected) edges, they can form face.
 - **Euler Path**: Only possible if the number of nodes with odd degree is at most 2
 - Formally, an Undirected graph $G = (V, E)$ where $V, E$ are sets of vertices and edges with $E \subseteq V \times V$
   - Elements of $E$ are **unordered pairs**